-Even with the best possible medical care, complications (which can occasionally be life-threatening) can arise from grade three or grade four pressure ulcers.
-These complications are listed below.
+Even with the best possible medical care, complications can arise from grade three or grade four pressure ulcers and can occasionally be life-threatening.

-In the most serious cases of blood poisoning, damage to multiple organs can lead to a large drop in blood pressure, which is known as septic shock.
-Septic shock can be fatal and symptoms include cold skin and an increased heart beat.
+In the most serious cases of blood poisoning, damage to multiple organs can lead to a large drop in blood pressure, known as septic shock.
+Septic shock can be fatal.
+Symptoms include cold skin and an increased heart beat.

-Blood poisoning is a medical emergency and requires immediate treatment in an intensive care unit (ICU) so that the functions of the body can be supported while the infection is treated with antibiotics, or antiviral medication.
+Blood poisoning is a medical emergency.
+It requires immediate treatment in an intensive care unit (ICU) so that the functions of the body can be supported while the infection is treated with antibiotics or antiviral medication.

 Bone and joint infection

-Infection can also spread from a pressure ulcer downward into underlying joints (septic arthritis) and bones (osteomyelitis).
+Infection can also spread from a pressure ulcer into underlying joints (septic arthritis) and bones (osteomyelitis).

-Necrotizing fasciitis, commonly known as 'flesh-eating' bacteria, is a serious skin infection that causes rapid tissue death.
-Necrotizing fasciitis can occur when a pressure ulcer becomes infected with a type of bacteria known as Group A streptococcus bacteria.
+Necrotising fasciitis, commonly known as "flesh-eating" bacteria, is a serious skin infection that causes rapid tissue death.
+It can occur when a pressure ulcer becomes infected with a particular type of bacteria, such as Group A streptococci.

-Emergency treatment is required and involves a combination of antibiotics and surgical debridement of the dead tissue.
+Emergency treatment is required.
+It involves a combination of antibiotics and surgical debridement of the dead tissue.

-Gas gangrene is a rare, but serious, form of infection that occurs when a pressure ulcer becomes infected with the clostridium bacteria.
-The bacteria thrives in environments where there is little, or no, oxygen.
+Gas gangrene is a serious but rare form of infection that occurs when a pressure ulcer becomes infected with the clostridium bacteria.
+The bacteria thrive in environments where there is little or no oxygen.
 They produce gases and release dangerous toxins.
-Symptoms of gas gangrene include rapid swelling of the skin and severe pain.
+Symptoms of gas gangrene include severe pain and rapid swelling of the skin.

-Gas gangrene requires immediate treatment with surgical debridement and, in the most serious of cases, it may be necessary to amputate the affected body part in order to prevent the gangrene from spreading to the rest of the body.
+Gas gangrene requires immediate treatment with surgical debridement.
+In the most serious of cases, it may be necessary to amputate the affected body part to prevent the gangrene from spreading to the rest of the body.